itchef/regauge/CONTRIBUTING.md

 # Contributing
 The following is a set of guidelines for contributing to rg-cli.
 Please spend few minutes in reading these guidelines before you create an issue or pull request.

+## Code of Conduct

+We have adopted a [Code of Conduct](./CODE_OF_CONDUCT.md) that we expect project participants to adhere to.
+Please read the full text so that you can understand what actions will and will not be tolerated.

 ## Open Development

 All code level work for rg-cli happens on [Github](https://github.com/itchef/rg-cli).
 External contributors are welcome to send pull requests which will go through the review process by the core team.